 For many of you who are serious followers of investing strategies and advanced personal finance blogs, this article might seem beyond elementary to you.
 That being said, I thought we needed a post that went back to basics a little bit considering the number of fairly smart people I’ve been talking to recently who are making absolutely terrible investments, or at least making investments without any semblance of a proper decision-making process.
 In fact, as a proponent of the whole efficient market theory, I’m somewhat worried about so many retail investors making ridiculous market-distorting decisions out there!

-Now it is true to some degree that a superb/elite company, is usually a decent long-term investment.
-If a company is superb at what they do, no matter what the current stock price or any market turbulence going forward, they will probably do alright in the long run (see: McDonalds or Johnson & Johnson).
-For the vast majority of stocks however, being a “good” company consists of a lot more than just producing a decent product, and having a couple catchy slogans.
-Things like bank statements, P/E ratio, debt ratios, management teams, competition within the sector, long-term consumer trends, inventory stats, and dozens of other spreadsheet-esque considerations must be looked at in relation to the price of the overall stock before an educated decision can be made on if the stock is a good buy or not.
+Now it is true to some degree that a superb/elite company is usually a decent long-term investment.
+If a company is superb at what they do, no matter what the current stock price or any market turbulence going forward, they will probably do alright in the long run (see: McDonald’s or Johnson & Johnson).
+For the vast majority of stocks, however, being a “good” company consists of a lot more than just producing a decent product, and having a couple of catchy slogans.
+Things like bank statements, P/E ratio, debt ratios, management teams, competition within the sector, long-term consumer trends, inventory stats, and dozens of other spreadsheet-Esque considerations must be looked at in relation to the price of the overall stock before an educated decision can be made on if the stock is a good buy or not.

 Warren Buffet says that when he looks at a potential company he might invest in he looks at the whole company, and thinks about what value he would put on the entire company given the metrics I just listed above and many more.
 If that value is greater than what the current stock price suggests by a healthy margin, he buys the stock (often very aggressively) or buys the company outright.
 The Oracle of Omaha has also been quoted as saying that you should only buy shares in a company if you would like to own it for the long haul.
 This tells you exactly how much current price and market conditions have to do with the eventual success of a stock.